top of page

 Station VI, Saint Veronica wipes the face of Jesus.

-Station VI Up the steep road, Jesus carries his cross when an old lady comes out of her house and wipes the blood and sweat from Jesus' face.
-Miraculously, his face remains imprinted on the cloth.
-This is Veronica's Veil, kept as a holy relic in the Vatican, to this day.
-A small column in the wall bears the Latin inscription: "6th St. Pious Veronica, Christ's face with her veil hath cleansed."
-Contemplation: pity, empathy, commiseration.
+Station VI: As Jesus ascends the steep road carrying his cross, an elderly woman emerges from her home to wipe the blood and sweat from his face.
+Miraculously, his image is left on the cloth.
+This cloth, known as Veronica's Veil, is preserved as a sacred relic in the Vatican to this day.
+A small column on the wall features a Latin inscription: "6th St. Pious Veronica, Christ's face with her veil hath cleansed."
+Painting of Saint Veronica by Mattia Preti, 1660.

 Station VII, Jesus falls for the second time.

 Station VII.
 Painting by Matthias Grünewald 1524.
 Jesus falls for the second time under the weight of the cross.
 At the end of the street it arrives at the oil market, Souq al-Zeit, and there is a marking on the wall, and a small chapel.
+Photo © Daniel Case

 Station VIII, Jesus meets the women of Jerusalem.

 Station VIII.
 Jesus speaks to the women of Jerusalem, “Daughters of Jerusalem, do not weep for me, but weep for yourselves and for your children.
 For the days are surely coming when they will say, ‘Blessed are the barren, and the wombs that never bore, and the breasts that never nursed.
 Then they will begin to say to the mountains, ‘Fall on us’; and to the hills, ‘Cover us.’ ’ Luke 23: 28-30.
+The original painting by Nikolai Koshelev, 1899, is on display in Alexander Nevsky Church, on the Via Dolorosa.

 Station VIII, is just a mark on the wall.
 As far as we know, this section is already outside the walls of Jesus' Jerusalem.
-Nowadays we have to take a detour to go to Station IX, also just a mark on the wall.

 Station IX, Jesus falls for the third time.